Sixth Form 16 – 19 Bursary Fund

 - The student must maintain good attendance and punctuality throughout the year

 Bursaries will be paid in kind or by cheque.
-Students must request the use of funds via a Google form which will be shared with them.
+Students must request the use of funds via a Google form which will be shared with them by the Assistant Headteacher of Key Stage 5.
 Please note that funds must be requested before purchases are made or before trips take place.
 It is not guaranteed that the bursary will cover all financial requests.
 At the end of each term a review will be made of how the bursary has been spent, how effectively it has helped to overcome potential barriers and how well the above conditions have been met.
 At this time, adjustments may be made to the next allocation.

 Bursaries can be reduced or withdrawn if students do not meet requirements of the Sixth Form contract.
 This could include unauthorised/unexplained absences and/or lateness to lessons/school; each student will be dealt with on an individual basis.
 Students and parents will be informed if a student’s bursary is to be withdrawn.
 Improvement could result in the reinstatement of their bursary.

 There are two levels of Bursary Payment:

 These are fixed at £1,200 per year and are designed to support the young people in most need.
 These have been identified by the government as:

 - young people in or recently left authority care